ashuagr/C-bootcamp/README.md

-this folder for assignment of c
+This folder is Assignments of C Language